A random glucose test is one method for measuring the amount of glucose or sugar circulating in a person's blood.

 - slow healing of cuts and bruises

-Type 2 diabetes can often develop slowly, which can make symptoms difficult to detect at first.
+Type 2 diabetes can often develop slowly, which might make symptoms difficult to detect at first.

-People with diabetes may also experience a sensation of tingling or numbness in the hands or feet, which is known as diabetic neuropathy.
-This is more likely to occur if a person's blood glucose remains uncontrolled for extended periods.
+People with diabetes may also experience a sensation of tingling or numbness in the hands or feet, or diabetic neuropathy.
+This is more likely to occur if a person does not control blood glucose for extended periods.

 A random glucose test is a quick test that a doctor or nurse can carry out at short notice in their office or clinic.
 The person does not need to fast beforehand.

-The test requires a small sample of blood that the doctor or nurse will take using a needle.
+The test requires a small sample of blood that the doctor or nurse will take using a needle, often from the finger.

-Doctors measure the amount of glucose in a person's blood in milligrams per deciliter or mg/dL.
+Doctors measure the amount of glucose in a person's blood in milligrams per deciliter (mg/dL).

 For a random glucose test, a result of 200 mg/dL or above indicates that a person may have diabetes.
 However, for a more reliable diagnosis, the doctor will usually repeat the test on another day.